 — Strictly for downloadable games, no disc drive

 Xbox Series S is a slimmed-down version of the Xbox Series X. The big obvious downside is that it doesn’t have a disc drive, so all games must be downloaded to play.
 Because of this, expect your hard drive space to fill up pretty quickly.
 That said, one of the main reasons to own at least one Xbox console is to utilize Xbox Game Pass, a veritable Netflix of gaming with a wide array of rotating titles to play every month.
 For a small monthly fee, families can tap into fantastic Xbox games across countless genres.
-For kids, there’s adorable and engrossing titles like indie RPG “Tunic,” legendary platformer “Banjo-Kazooie,” or the imaginative “Minecraft” clone “Dragon Quest Builders 2.”
-After the kids are tucked in, mom and dad can delight to the M-Rated glow of hardcore entries like “Crysis 3,” and the intensely gory “Gears of War 4” and “Doom Eternal.”
-Keep in mind that the Series S has scaled down specs, and in some cases, upgrading to the Series X makes more sense.
+For kids, there are adorable and engrossing titles like indie RPG “Tunic,” legendary platformer “Banjo-Kazooie,” or the imaginative “Minecraft” clone “Dragon Quest Builders 2.”
+After the kids are tucked in, mom and dad can delight in the M-Rated glow of hardcore entries like “Crysis 3,” and the intensely gory “Gears of War 4” and “Doom Eternal.”
+Keep in mind that the Series S has scaled-down specs, and in some cases, upgrading to the Series X makes more sense.
 Get started with the best Xbox One controllers.

 Best For Young Kids: LeapFrog LeapPad Academy